Povl Winning Toussieng: Travelogues

 In 1937 Toussieng returned to Denmark, and became a GP in Charlottenlund in 1938.

 He wrote two books about his experiences in the jungles of the Dutch East Indies:

 Mahakam: Den store flod (Mahakam: The big river) and Mahakam, ovenfor Faldene (Mahakam, above the falls).
 Both books were published in 1941.

 Collection of cultural objects

 Toussieng was given a large number of masks, swords, spears and cultural objects from his grateful patients in the Dutch East Indies.
 Toussiengs descendants have donated a large number of these objects to the National Museum of Denmark.
-One of the objects - a mask - has since been portrayed on a Danish stamp.
+One of the objects – a mask – has since been portrayed on a Danish stamp.

 Resistance fight

-Toussieng was active in 1st Company of the Danish Home Guard, and he hid resistance fighters during the German occupation of Denmark during the second world war.
+Toussieng was active in 1st Company of the Danish Home Guard, and he hid resistance fighters during the German occupation of Denmark during the Second World War.
 Toussieng was together with his son arrested on 2 December 1944.
-They were questioned and interned for a periode of time before they were released.
+They were questioned and interned for a period of time before they were released.

 Toussieng also worked to improve the conditions of refugees from the Netherlands, and after the war, he was awarded the Dutch Red Cross medal and appointed an officer of the Dutch Order of Orange-Nassau.